hannahchan/hannahchan/README.md

 ## Hi, I'm Hannah

-I'm a Software Engineer with a Cloud and Infrastructure background.
+I'm a Software Engineer with Cloud and Infrastructure (DevOps) experience.
 I currently work in a microservices environment at a company called [MYOB](https://www.myob.com) building web applications and platforms for accountants and accounting practices.
 This is my personal GitHub profile.

 I primarily focus on building containerised applications with C# and .NET Core and deploying it to Kubernetes.
 I also build serverless applications with TypeScript and Node.js on AWS and in the front-end space I work with React.